+Resident name:

+Address:

+Date:

+Purpose

+The purpose of this notice is to inform you that [name of PHA] has determined that your

-[name of PHA] Resident name: Address: Date: Purpose The purpose of this notice is to inform you that [name of PHA] has determined that your family's income is above the income limit (over-income) according to federal rules for public housing.
+The purpose of this notice is to inform you that [name of PHA] has determined that your family's income is above the income limit (over-income) according to federal rules for public housing.
 This is your 24-month (third) notice.

 You are no longer eligible for assistance under the public housing program.
 However, you do not have to move - see below for details.

 What if I disagree that my family is over-income?

-If you think that we have made a mistake and your family should not be considered over-income, you may request a hearing by calling: XXX-XXX-XXXX or emailing [address] or requesting more information from PHA staff at: [location].
+If you think that we have made a mistake and your family should not be considered over-income, you may request a hearing by calling: XXX-XXX or emailing [address] or requesting more information from PHA staff at: [location].
 If you wish to request a hearing, please do so as soon as possible.
-What about changes to my income?

 Changes to your income after you receive this notice will not change our determination.
 Because your family has been over-income for 24 months, you are no longer eligible for assistance under the public housing program.